erf-model/ERF/Docs/sphinx_doc/MeshRefinement.rst

 - A "reflux" operation is performed for all cell-centered data.

-Because the normal momentum at the fine level is itself interpolated from the coarse, the difference between fluxes -- along the coarse-fine interfaces -- used to update the coarse data and fluxes used to update the fine data is due to the difference in the averaging of the advected quantity to the face where the flux is defined.
+Because the normal momentum at the fine level is itself interpolated from the coarse level, the difference between fluxes -- along the coarse-fine interfaces -- used to update the coarse data and fluxes used to update the fine data is due to the difference in the averaging of the advected quantity to the face where the flux is defined.